Alex Sobel: Elections and constituency

-At the 2005 general election, Sobel stood as the Labour candidate in Beaconsfield, coming third with 19.4% of the vote behind the incumbent Conservative MP Dominic Grieve and the Liberal Democrat candidate.
+Sobel first stood for Parliament at the 2005 general election as the Labour candidate in Beaconsfield, coming third with 19.4% of the vote behind the Conservative incumbent, Dominic Grieve, and the Liberal Democrat candidate.

-At the 2015 general election, Sobel stood in Leeds North West, coming second with 30.1% of the vote behind the incumbent Liberal Democrat MP Greg Mulholland.
-During the election, Sobel and the Leeds North West Labour Party were required to publish an apology leaflet and pay legal costs after falsely claiming that the incumbent Liberal Democrat MP Greg Mulholland voted for the Academies Act 2010.
+At the 2015 general election, Sobel stood in Leeds North West, coming second with 30.1% of the vote behind the incumbent Liberal Democrat, Greg Mulholland.
+During the election, Sobel and the Leeds North West Labour Party were required to publish an apology leaflet and pay legal costs after falsely claiming that Mulholland had voted for the Academies Act 2010.